Low-noise quantum frequency conversion in a monolithic cavity with bulk periodically poled potassium titanyl phosphate: Results

-\\Figure~\ref{fig:conversionandnoise} shows the measured internal conversion efficiency and the generated noise spectral density NSD as a function of the circulating pump power.
+Figure~\ref{fig:conversionandnoise} shows the measured internal conversion efficiency and the generated noise spectral density NSD as a function of the circulating pump power.
 The collection bandwidth of the converter was determined by the monochromator formed by the holographic-transmission grating and the aperture of the single mode fiber, with an experimentally measured FWHM bandwidth of $0.87$ nm at 1587 nm.
-At the maximum circulating pump power of $(74.5\pm 0.3) \mbox{ W}$ the internal (external) conversion efficiency was 72\% (33\%) while generating $(110\pm 4) \mbox{ kHz/nm}$ ($(45\pm 2) \mbox{ kHz/nm}$) noise.
-This is a 5-fold reduction in NSD over that of the best state-of-the-art single-step converter \cite{dreau}.\\ The measured noise counts were verified with both SNSPDs.
-We currently attribute the remaining noise in our converter to be largely due to parasitic SPDC and detailed investigations on this will be presented soon in a future publication.
-The internal conversion efficiency was determined via a power depletion measurement of a weak red probe, and the external conversion efficiency was determined by directly measuring the ratio between the mean photon number of an injected red weak probe and that of the converted telecom light coupled into a SMF.\\ The measured internal conversion efficiency in Figure~\ref{fig:conversionandnoise} suggests a $P_{max}=177 \mbox{ W}$ while Eqn.~\ref{eq:DFG} predicts a considerably lower value, assuming a typical value for $d_{eff}$.
+At the maximum circulating pump power of $(74.5\pm 0.3)\mbox{ W}$ the internal (external) conversion efficiency was 72\% (33\%) while generating $(110\pm 4) \mbox{ kHz/nm}$ ($(45\pm 2)\mbox{ kHz/nm}$) noise.
+This is a 5-fold reduction in NSD over that of the best state-of-the-art single-step converter \cite{dreau}. \\The measured noise counts were verified with both SNSPDs.
+We currently attribute the remaining noise in our converter to be largely due to parasitic SPDC.
+This is due to the noise spectrum exhibiting characteristic spectral features which can be tuned with crystal temperature, pump polarisation and pump wavelength.
+Detailed investigations on this will be presented soon in a future publication. \\The internal conversion efficiency was determined via a power depletion measurement of a weak red probe, and the external conversion efficiency was determined by directly measuring the ratio between the mean photon number of an injected red weak probe and that of the converted telecom light coupled into a SMF.

+\\The measured internal conversion efficiency in Figure~\ref{fig:conversionandnoise} suggests a $P_{max}=177 \mbox{ W}$ while Eqn.~\ref{eq:DFG} predicts a considerably lower value, assuming a typical value for $d_{eff}$.
 We attribute this discrepancy to imperfect mode matching and alignment, and possibly spatial deformation of the modes through conversion.
 Accurate estimation of the generated noise spectral density, $NSD_{gen}$ required a careful accounting of the efficiencies in the experiment.
 The data presented in Figure~\ref{fig:conversionandnoise} was calculated with